 Starting on Jan.
-24, 2014, Florida anglers will no longer be required to have and use a venting tool when fishing for reef fish such as snapper and grouper in Gulf of Mexico state waters.
+24, 2014, Florida anglers no longer were required to use a venting tool when fishing for reef fish such as snapper and grouper in Gulf of Mexico state waters.
 The requirement to have a venting tool was removed during the Florida Fish and Wildlife Conservation Commission’s (FWC) Nov.
 21 meeting, making state regulations consistent with rules in federal waters.
 Venting tools are not required in Atlantic state or federal waters.
 Removal of this rule means anglers can determine which devices they feel are appropriate for the situation.
 The use of non-stainless steel, non-offset circle hooks and de-hooking devices are still required in state and federal Gulf waters when fishing for reef fish.
 These tools minimize handling time for reef fish, which aids in survival of the fish upon release.

 Maximizing post-release survival of fish is important in marine fisheries management, because it means more fish survive to potentially reproduce and be harvested in the future.